MohamedAshraf10901/MVC_Company/README.md

 1.Model:

-  -The Model layer represents the data and business logic.
+  - The Model layer represents the data and business logic.
 In our case, it includes the employee information, such as name, email, and role.
-  *We store this data in a database (e.g., SQL Server, MySQL, or MongoDB).
+  * We store this data in a database (e.g., SQL Server, MySQL, or MongoDB).
 The model ensures data integrity and provides methods for CRUD (Create, Read, Update, Delete) operations.
-  +When an employee signs up, their details are validated and stored securely.
+  + When an employee signs up, their details are validated and stored securely.

 2.View:

-  The View layer handles the user interface.
+  - The View layer handles the user interface.
 It's responsible for rendering HTML pages, forms, and views.
-  We create views for account creation and sign-in.
+  * We create views for account creation and sign-in.
 These pages allow employees to input their details, including username and password.
-  The view communicates with the controller to process form submissions.
+  + The view communicates with the controller to process form submissions.

 3.Controller: